wpexpertsio/new-user-approve/readme.txt

 == Upgrade Notice ==

+= 1.5.3 =
+Download version 1.5.3 immediately!
+Some bugs have been fixed that have been affecting how the plugin worked.

 = 1.5 =
 A long awaited upgrade that includes better integration with WordPress core.
 Requires at least WordPress 3.5.